thoughtworks-jumpstart/jumpstart/front-end-web-development/react/state.md

 * [microstate](https://github.com/microstates/microstates.js/)

 You can find more detailed discussion on different approaches in this blog: [Handling State in React: Four Immutable Approaches to Consider](https://medium.freecodecamp.org/handling-state-in-react-four-immutable-approaches-to-consider-d1f5c00249d5)

+Here is another [highly recommended article](https://daveceddia.com/react-redux-immutability-guide/) to help you understand:

+* What is Immutability?
+* What’s a “Side Effect”?
+* Why Immutability Is Important In React
+* How Referential Equality Works in JS
+* Does const Enforce Immutability?
+* Easy State Updates with Immer

+You can ignore the part on Redux if you haven't learnt about it.

 ## What is the difference between state and props?